DjFix/studioone_functions/README.md

 ```

 - **code.js**
-*JavaScript code file **createInstance** is the entry function from classFactory.xml in this
+*JavaScript code file. **createInstance()** is the entry function used by classFactory.xml in
-example although the name of that function is irrelevant as long as it matches the name in
+this example although the name of that function is irrelevant as long as it matches the name in
 classfactory.xml.*
 ```
 include_file('functions.js')